 How good is our God?
 He knew in that our weakness we wouldn’t be able to withstand the temptation of investing in unhealthy relationships leading down a dark road so He warns us!
 Refer to 1 Corinthians 13:33.
 It would be foolish to try and prove that I’m able to stand on my own strength (more like weakness) in the midst of a majority of people that challenge God’s truth, without forfeiting my own personal values at some point.
 The fact is, it doesn’t matter who I think I am or how strong I think I am, my humanity will quickly remind me that I am not above temptation or any sin.
 It doesn’t matter if I have convinced both myself and the world that I am OK venturing out on my own, God knows better.
 Without Him, I’m too weak to handle it.
 That is why He has called us to His community.

-we are free to invest into relationships with others, both romantic and platonic, as long as these relationships do not cause us to be physically, emotionally or spiritually unhealthy by leading us away from Christ and His plan for our lives.
+We are free to invest into relationships with others, both romantic and platonic; we are also given the wisdom through the Holy Spirit to recognize if these relationships cause us to be physically, emotionally or spiritually unhealthy by leading us away from Christ and His plan for our lives.

 Relationships vs. Community

-So, we are called to go out into the world and share the love of Christ with others who don’t know Him by building relationships (apply Relationship Rule), but we are also called to invest in a strong community of believers.
+So, we are called to go out into the world and share the love of Christ with others who don’t know Him by building relationships (apply Relationship Note), but we are also called to invest in a strong community of believers.
 It doesn’t have to be a ridiculously large group either!
-Genuine friends are hard to come by, so if you have found a few positive and encouraging friends that share your desire to know God more and play a role in His plan, in addition to inspiring you to be better, for goodness sake, invest in that community!
+Genuine friends are hard to come by, so if you have found a few positive and encouraging friends that share your desire to know God more and play a role in His plan, in addition to inspiring you to be better, then invest in that community!

 If you do not currently have a community like this, I’d say it’s time to pray for these people and to make some moves to find them.
 In my personal opinion, joining church groups (not just attending Sunday service) are the best way to meet new, solid people.
 And I promise there are some pretty cool people out there that love the Lord.
-For some reason people think it’s hard to believe that Christians can be normal.
+Yes, Christians can be normal sometimes.

 When choosing the company (or community) you keep: